evolutionengine/Go-Code/readme.md

 I am trying to update this repo each day with new topics and hope to complete some basic & intermediate Golang till Oct, 2018

-Since, I am also learning any contributions in better code, code samples, documentation would be really appreciated !
+Since, I am also learning, any contributions in better code, code samples, documentation would be really appreciated !